Microsoft-Learn-Students-Club/MLSC-website/README.md

 ## Contribution Guidelines

-We welcome contributions to enhance the MLSC website.
+We welcome contributions to enhance the MLSC VCET website.
 Your input is valuable, and following these guidelines ensures a smooth collaboration.

 ### Getting Started